-- 3206 Psychology of Personality A study of the normal personality.
-Includes such topics as biological and social determinants of personality; appraisal of personality; and reactions to anxiety, frustration, and conflict. - 3208 Principles of Testing and Counseling The basic principles underlying testing and counseling. - 3210 Developmental Psychology A study of the behavior and special problems characteristic in the development of the individual.
-Prerequisite: Psychology 3101. - 3211 History and Systems of Psychology A study of the historical development of psychological views.
-Prerequisite: Psychology 3101. - 3212 Introduction to Abnormal Psychology A review of historical approaches to the problems of abnormal behavior.
-Topics will include the dynamics of abnormal behavior, its classification, symptomotology, and treatment. - 3221 Experimental Psychology: Learning An introduction to method and theory in contemporary experimental psychology.
+3206 Psychology of Personality A study of the normal personality.
+Includes such topics as biological and social determinants of personality; appraisal of personality; and reactions to anxiety, frustration, and conflict.
+3210 Developmental Psychology A study of the behavior and special problems characteristic in the development of the individual.
+Prerequisite: Psychology 3101.
+3212 Introduction to Abnormal Psychology A review of historical approaches to the problems of abnormal behavior.
+Topics will include the dynamics of abnormal behavior, its classification, symptomo- tology, and treatment.
+3221 Experimental Psychology: Learning An introduction to method and theory in contemporary experimental psychology.
 Emphasis is on method rather than on content.
 Topics emphasize the phenomena of learning.
-Three lectures and one laboratory session per week. - 3222 Experimental Psychology: Sensation and Perception An introduction to method and theory in contemporary experimental psychology.
+Three lectures and one laboratory session per week.
+3222 Experimental Psychology: Sensation and Perception An introduction to method and theory in contemporary experimental psychology.
 Emphasis is on method rather than on content.
 Topics emphasize the phenomena of sensation and perception.
 Three lectures and one laboratory session per week.

-Prerequisite for all courses listed below: Twelve semester hours in Psychology, including Psychology 3101.

-- 3302 Theories of Personality

-A study of major systematic positions, i.e., Freud, Lewin, Cattell, etc. Major emphasis is put on the various theoretical interpretations of human dynamics.

-- 3310 Introduction to Learning Theory

-Introduction to the nature of the learning process and the application of learning principles.
+3302 Theories of Personality A study of major systematic positions, i.e., Freud, Lewin, Cattell, etc. Major emphasis is put on the various theoretical interpretations of human dynamics.
+3305 Personnel Psychology [Formerly 3205] A survey of principles and methods used for selection and placement in personnel management and industry.
+3308 Principles of Testing and Counseling [Formerly 3208] The basic principles underlying testing and counseling.
+3309 History and Systems of Psychology [Formerly 3211] A study of the historical development of psychological views.
+Prerequisite: Psychology 3101.
+3310 Introduction to Learning Theory Introduction to the nature of the learning process and the application of learning principles.
 Three lectures per week.

-- 3311 Clinical Psychology

-A study of clinical problems, case study methods and discussion of psychological tests used in common clinical situations.
-Three lectures per week.

-- 3312 Advanced Abnormal Psychology
+3316 Psychoanalytic Psychology A study of the theoretical and experimental foundations of psychoanalysis.
+Pre- requisite: Psychology 3302 or permission of the instructor.
+For Undergraduates and Graduates Ceneral prerequisite: Six advanced hours in psychology.
+3401 Psychological Testing $(\$3)$ Introduction to and training in the administration, scoring, and interpretation of psychological tests.
+Two lectures and two laboratory hours per week.
+3402 Practicum in Intelligence Testing (\$3) Instruction and practice in the administration, scoring, and interpretation of intel- ligence tests.
+Two lectures and two laboratory hours per week.
+Prerequisite: Psychology 3401 or the equivalent as determined by the Head of the department.